History of LaMelo Ball in Timeline

 December 23, 2020: NBA Debut

-On December 23, 2020, LaMelo Ball made his NBA debut for the Charlotte Hornets, going scoreless in 16 minutes during a loss to the Cleveland Cavaliers.
+On December 23, 2020, LaMelo Ball made his NBA debut for the Charlotte Hornets, going scoreless in a loss to the Cleveland Cavaliers.

-After the 2020-2021 NBA season, LaMelo Ball was named the NBA Rookie of the Year and was selected to the NBA All-Rookie First Team.
+After the 2020-2021 NBA season, LaMelo Ball was named the NBA Rookie of the Year and selected to the NBA All-Rookie First Team.
+This recognition came after a strong performance throughout his first season in the NBA.

-In 2020, LaMelo Ball was drafted third overall by the Charlotte Hornets, following a successful stint with the Illawarra Hawks.
+In 2020, LaMelo Ball was selected third overall by the Charlotte Hornets in the NBA draft.

-On January 8, 2021, LaMelo Ball and his brother Lonzo played their first regulation game against each other as the Charlotte Hornets rallied from an 18-point deficit to defeat the New Orleans Pelicans 118-110.
-LaMelo narrowly missed a triple-double, scoring 12 points, grabbing 10 rebounds, and dishing out nine assists.
+On January 8, 2021, LaMelo Ball and his brother Lonzo played their first official game against each other.
+LaMelo helped the Charlotte Hornets overcome an 18-point deficit to win against the New Orleans Pelicans with 12 points, 10 rebounds, and 9 assists.

 2021: NBA Rookie of the Year